karlrohe/LocalizationDiagnostic/README.md

 Karl Rohe
 7/17/2020

-This creates a plot to diagnose localization in the spectral analysis of graphs.
+This respository contains R code that creates a plot.
+This plot should be used to diagnose localization in the spectral analysis of graphs.
 The function is called `plotDegLevReg`.
+It takes a vector of node degrees and node leverage scores.

-In this plot, each node is a point.
-The x-axis gives the nodes degree (on the log scale).
-The y-axis represents the leverage (on the log scale).
-However, it is actually the residuals in an OLS of log(leverage) ~ log(degree).
-That model is only fit using nodes of degree 5 or larger.
-There is a GAM added for nodes with degree 7 or larger.
+In this plot, each node is represented as a point.
+The x-axis gives the node’s degree (on the log scale).
+The y-axis represents the node’s leverage (on the log scale).
+However, it is not the actual leverage score.
+Instead, it is the residual in an OLS of log(leverage) ~ log(degree).
+For stability reasons, this model is only fit using the nodes with degree 5 or larger.
+The residuals are computed for all nodes with degree\>0.
+There is a blue smoothing line added for nodes with degree 7 or larger.

-If the blue line curls up on the right side of the plot, then this diagnostic indicates localization on the high degree nodes.
+If the blue line curls up on the right side of the plot, then this indicates localization on the high degree nodes.

-If there appear to be more than one “cluster” on the left side of the plot, then this diagnostic indicates localization on the low degree nodes.
+If there appear to be more than one “cluster” of points on the left side of the plot, then this indicates localization on the low degree nodes.

 Here are some simulations to illustrate the code and the interpretation of the diagnostic.